Gavin1937/ShareTitle/README.md

 }
 ```

-* Note that some error message may not be customized (e.g. 500 internal error), so they have spring boot's default error message
+* Note that some error message hasn't been customized (e.g. 500 internal error), so they have spring boot's default error message

 ```json
 {